Buenos Aires, Iguazu Falls, and El Calafate

 Group Private: All airport/hotel transfers are private.
 In Buenos Aires, the Panoramic City Tour and Tango Dinner Show (transfers) are group tours for single passengers and 3 Star accommodations, and private for 4 Star, 5 Star, and Deluxe accommodations.
 In Iguazu Falls, the tours of the Brazilian and Argentinian side are group tours for single passengers and 3 Star accommodations and private for 4 Star, 5 Star, and Deluxe accommodations.
 The Great Adventure Tour is a group tour.
 And, in El Calafate, the excursion to Perito Moreno Glacier and boat tour of Lago Argentino are group tours.

 Passport/Visa: For Argentina, U.S., Australian, Canadian, and EU citizens require a valid passport (for the duration of your visit) and return ticket for stays of up to 90 days.
 Australian and Canadian citizens are required to pay a reciprocity fee of $100 and $75 respectively (subject to change without notice due to currency fluctuations or other reasons) online, and must show proof of payment prior to arrival.
 The reciprocity fee for U.S. citizens has been suspended until further notice.
 For citizens of Australia, this fee covers unlimited entries to Argentina for 10 years, while citizens of Canada are charged the fee every time they enter the country (or $150 for multiple visits within five years).
 The fee can be paid online at ProvinciaNet.com.ar.
 You will need to register in order to make the payment.
 Citizens of other countries are advised to contact the embassy of Argentina in their country before traveling.
-For Brazil, U.S., Australian, and Canadian citizens require a passport valid for at least six months from date of entry, a stamped visa that is valid 90 days from the date of issue, an onward or return ticket, and sufficient funds to cover their stay.
-The cost of the visa for U.S. citizens is $180 and processing time can take from 45-90 business days.
-EU Citizens only require a passport valid for at least six months from date of entry, an onward or return ticket, and sufficient funds to cover their stay.
+For Brazil, U.S., Australian, British, and Canadian citizens require a passport valid for at least six months from date of entry, an onward or return ticket, and proof of sufficient funds to cover their stay.
 Citizens of other countries are advised to contact the Brazilian embassy in their country before traveling.

 Travel Insurance: In order to protect your travel investment from unforeseen circumstances that may arise before or during your trip, we strongly recommend that you purchase travel insurance.
 We offer Allianz Global Assistance’s Classic Comprehensive and other plans.
 The Benefits and Coverage Limits are summarized on our Travel Insurance page.
 Call your travel counselor if you have any questions or to purchase a plan.